Updated September 7, 2020

 WCDH will observe social distancing practices until further notice.
 Please be courteous of other residents by remaining a minimum of six feet away from residents and staff at all times and by wearing face masks in common areas.
 Writers are encouraged to spread out while using the great rooms, decks, and porches at 515 and 505 Spring.
 All common areas at WCDH are thoroughly cleaned and disinfected regularly with particular attention taken to high-touch areas.

-Large public gatherings at The Writers’ Colony, including Poetluck, are canceled until further notice, although some virtual versions will be offered.
+Large public gatherings at The Writers’ Colony, including Poetluck, are canceled until further notice, although virtual versions will be offered.
 We are closely watching how the COVID-19 pandemic may affect future programming and will provide updates as necessary.

 WCDH will use contactless check-in until further notice.
 A welcome packet containing directions to your suite, current WCDH COVID-19 protocols, and suite keys will be put in a clearly marked envelope in the blue mailbox on the front door at 515 at Dairy Hollow.
 Each packet will also contain cell phone numbers for Michelle and Chad.
 Please call or text if you have questions or if there is any way we can provide assistance.